Doit: the goodest python task-runner you never heard of

 "actions": [CmdAction(generate_action)]

-it is called, but will still dynamically generate the command.
+}This will only call generate_action if run_on_monday it is called, but will still dynamically generate the command.

 Interactive() but for Python functions

-it before, but it's a very important class.
+I talked about Interactive it before, but it's a very important class.

-.
-Better have it for nothing than not having it when you need it.
-But it only works for actions that are commands, not python functions.
+Because doit swallows stdin/stdout, things like output colors will be stripped.
+So be very liberal with your use of Interactive.
+Better have it for nothing than not have it when you need it.
+But it only works for actions that are commands, not Python functions.

 However, you will notice that in your Python function as well, you need this feature.
-E.G.: pdb.set_trace()
+E.G.: pdb.set_trace() or breakpoint() will disappear and hang the task because you don't have access to stdin/stdout.

-For those reasons, there is PythonInteractiveAction
+For those reasons, there is PythonInteractiveAction:

 import hashlib